 Due to this calculatory correction the difference in size per group has no effect.

-In the graphs also a 'delta'-line which shows for the block of STECA-inverters the difference between the measurements by the SOLogger and the estimations by the PVLogger.
+In the graphs also a 'delta'-line which shows for the STECA-inverters and the SAJ-inverter the difference between the measurements by the 'homemade' Loggers and the estimations by the 2 FP4All-PVLoggers.

 - STECA3, STECA4 and the Involars with their panels fully exposed have similar performance and set the standard.